-The consolidated entity has entered into a bailment facility with Wells Fargo (previously GE Capital) for the purchase of Cisco and Dell products up to a limit of \$95.7 million.
-Included in trade payables is an amount of \$39,836,266 (2015: \$54,926,577) payable to Wells Fargo under this arrangement, whereby Wells Fargo has legal title and first priority over its bailed goods and proceeds.
-The bailment facility is supported by a Westpac Bank Guarantee in favour of Wells Fargo.
+The consolidated entity has entered into a bailment facility with Wells Fargo (previously GE Capital) for the purchase of Dell and APC products up to a limit of \$37.0 million.
+Included in trade payables is an amount of \$16,185,704 (2016: \$39,836,266) payable to Wells Fargo under this arrangement.
+Under this arrangement Wells Fargo has legal title and first priority over its bailed goods and proceeds.
+The bailment facility is supported by a Westpac Bank Guarantee of \$3m in favour of Wells Fargo.
 The nature of the bailment facility is such that the arrangement is treated as a trade payable.
+The 2016 year balance includes an amount for a Cisco trade payable, however during the year the account was transitioned from the Wells Fargo bailment facility to an open trading account with Cisco directly supported by a \$20m Standby Letter of Credit issued in favour of Cisco Australia Pty Ltd.